swedenconnect/credentials-support/README.md

       PkiCredential credential = credentialContainer.getCredential(alias);
       credentialContainer.deleteCredential(alias)

-A full set of commands are specified in the `PkiCredential` interface
+A full set of functions are specified in the `PkiCredential` interface

-The set of supported algoritms can be extended by first register new key types in the `KeyPairGeneratorFactoryRegistry` and then setting the supported keyType names in the credential container by the setting the supported key types as in the following example:
+The set of supported algoritms can be extended by registering new key types in the `KeyPairGeneratorFactoryRegistry` and then setting the supported keyType names in the credential container.
+Example:

       credentialContainer.setSupportedKeyTypes(List.of(
       KeyGenType.RSA_3072,